 In 1992, I went on a trip to Indonesia to see the rainforest and the orangutans in Borneo.
-I had just spent a year doing grassroots campaigning for the environment, recycling and clean water.
+I had just spent a year doing grassroots campaigning for the environment, recycling, and clean water.
 People were less receptive to these issues then than they are now and after a year, I was burned out.
-Armed with a journal, a pile of books and my backpack from NOLS, I set off "to see the world" and.... basically never left Indonesia.
+Armed with a journal, a pile of books and my backpack from NOLS, I set off to see the world and... basically never left Indonesia.
 I was blown away by the nature, the sense of freedom, the beauty and the possibilities.
-During that trip, I realized fashion could be more than a passion - it could be part of the work of my life.
+During that trip, I realized fashion could be more than a passion - It could be a part of the work of my life.

-We pay tremendous attention to detail and have a phenomenally low return rate....
+We pay tremendous attention to details and have a phenomenally low return rate...
 We receive so many emails from consumers telling us about a favorite Wooden Ships piece.
 I keep a file where I save the messages that say “wow”.
-We want to do a great job for our customers - it is something we focus on everyday.
-With minimal returns and no stock inventory, we never had to "dump" merchandise as many fashion companies have to do.
-This is important to us.
+We want to do a great job for our customers - it is something we focus on every day.
+Less return means less waste too.

 There is something so comforting about knits - and for me, looking good, is totally connected to feeling comfortable.
 Knits have a slouchiness that makes them immediately casual...
-I love fashion and I love that within that world, Wooden Ships gets to be the "comfort food" – who doesn’t love a chunky sweater?
+I love fashion and I love that within that world, Wooden Ships gets to be the “Comfort Food” - who doesn’t love a cozy sweater?
 It’s primal!

 In 2014, we participated in a brilliant program to help the orangutans and the rain forest in Indonesia.
 Together with over 90,000 Avaaz members, $1 million was raised to buy a 389-acre chunk of rainforest in Borneo.
-By purchasing it, we helped protect 700 of the world’s last remaining endangered Bornean Orangutans... the reason we came here in the first place.
+By purchasing it we helped protect 700 of the world’s last remaining endangered Bornean Orangutans... the reason we came here in the first place.